wpeka/auction-software/README.md

 - Random auctions
 - Recent auctions
 - Recently viewed auctions: All interested or past visited auctions easily accessible.
-- Watchlist: Bidders can add products to watchlist and view anywhere on the site, including My-Auction Area.
+- Watchlist: Bidders can add products to the watchlist and view them anywhere on the site, including My-Auction Area.

 ***See what Thomas is saying about Woo Auction Software:***